-More specifically, drawing on all bill introductions of all Representatives and 1973 - 2016.
-Senators between we identified the proportion of each legislator's bills that fell into their one main issue area.[1]
-We found that the most effective lawmakers struck a balance between specialized while still being highly engaging with a limited number of issue areas.
+More specifically, drawing on all bill introductions of all Representatives and Senators since the early 1970s, we identified the proportion of each legislator's bills that fell into their one main issue area.[1]
+We found that the most effective lawmakers struck a balance between being highly specialized while still engaging with a limited number of issue areas.
 In the Senate, the most effective lawmakers introduced approximately 50% of their bills in one main issue area; and in the House, the most effective lawmakers introduced approximately 60% of their bills in one issue area.
 Yet, as this figure shows, less than 20% of members of Congress today achieve these levels of specialization.
-Instead, generalists - who do not dedicate even a quarter of their bill proposals to a single issue area - are on the rise.
-Unfortunately, this choice undermines their ability to gain further expertise through specialization and lowers their lawmaking effectiveness.